RuberDuck9/ryft-16/README.md

 - LOR [0000000000010110] [0017] : load the value held at the address specified in argument 2 from ram and save it at the address specified in argument 3, argument 1 should be NULL
 - PSH [0000000000001100] [000d] : push the value stored at the address in either argument 1 to the stack, arguments 2 and 3 should be NULL
 - POP [0000000000001101] [000e] : pop the top value from the stack and save it to the address specified in argument 3, arguments 1 and 2 should be NULL
-- RST [0000000000001110] [000f] : set the value of the counter to zero, all other arguments are NULL for this instruction
+- RST [0000000000001110] [000f] : set the value of the instruction pointer to zero, all other arguments are NULL for this instruction
-- GTO [0000000000001111] [0010] : set the value of the counter to the value typed in argument 3, arguments 1 and 2 should be NULL
+- GTO [0000000000001111] [0010] : set the value of the instruction pointer to the value typed in argument 3, arguments 1 and 2 should be NULL
-- EQL [0000000000010000] [0011] : compare the values stored at the addresses specified by arguments 1 and 2, if they are equal, set the counter value to the one typed out in argument 3
+- EQL [0000000000010000] [0011] : compare the values stored at the addresses specified by arguments 1 and 2, if they are equal, set the instruction pointer value to the one typed out in argument 3
-- NEQ [0000000000010001] [0012] : compare the values stored at the addresses specified by arguments 1 and 2, if they are not equal, set the counter value to the one typed out in argument 3
+- NEQ [0000000000010001] [0012] : compare the values stored at the addresses specified by arguments 1 and 2, if they are not equal, set the instruction pointer value to the one typed out in argument 3
-- GRT [0000000000010010] [0013] : compare the values stored at the addresses specified by arguments 1 and 2, if the value of argument 1 is greater than that of argument 2, set the counter value to the one typed out in argument 3
+- GRT [0000000000010010] [0013] : compare the values stored at the addresses specified by arguments 1 and 2, if the value of argument 1 is greater than that of argument 2, set the instruction pointer value to the one typed out in argument 3
-- LES [0000000000010011] [0014] : compare the values stored at the addresses specified by arguments 1 and 2, if the value of argument 1 is less than that of argument 2, set the counter value to the one typed out in argument 3
+- LES [0000000000010011] [0014] : compare the values stored at the addresses specified by arguments 1 and 2, if the value of argument 1 is less than that of argument 2, set the instruction pointer value to the one typed out in argument 3
-- CAL [0000000000010100] [0015] : push the current counter value + 4 to the stack (to prevent infinite loops) and then jump to the address typed out in argument 3, arguments 1 and 2 should be NULL for this instruction
+- CAL [0000000000010100] [0015] : push the current instruction pointer value + 4 to the stack (to prevent infinite loops) and then jump to the address typed out in argument 3, arguments 1 and 2 should be NULL for this instruction
-- RET [0000000000010101] [0016] : pop the top value off the stack and set the counter equal to that value, all other arguments are NULL for this instruction
+- RET [0000000000010101] [0016] : pop the top value off the stack and set the instruction pointer equal to that value, all other arguments are NULL for this instruction
 - HLT [1111111111111111] [ffff] : stop the system clock, all other arguments are NULL for this instruction

 ### Register Addresses: